ShareeIlm/ShareeIlm/Misc/Obsidian/Obsidian Tutorial.md

 - A "Vault" is just another fancy name for an Obsidian folder.
 Right now, you might not have a Vault so go ahead and create one.
 - Create a new note by:
 	- Ctrl-N
-	- Open the Command palette and search "Create new Note" (Ctrl-p)
+	- Open the **Command palette** and search "Create new Note" (Ctrl-p)
 - Upon executing the command, a new tab opens up with the title "Untitled". this is your file name so edit it to represent the data that is going to be in you note
 - Once create, you can start writing your notes
+## Command Palette is important (Ctrl-p)
 - All the functions you do like bolding text, create a file, deleting a file, creating a heading can be executed in the command palette.
-It can be opened with the Ctrl-p shortcut.
+- It can be opened with the `Ctrl-p` shortcut.
 You should learn to get comfortable with using the command palette as expands you ability to do work.
 	- You can also see various shortcuts for common functions like bolding text in the command palette

 # Part 1: Learning the Syntax